eScienceLab/eScienceLab.github.io/_projects/bioexcel.md

    [Workflows interest group](http://bioexcel.eu/community/interest-groups/workflows-ig/) and [webinars]()

+We developed the [CWL Viewer](/products/cwlviewer/) with support from BioExcel.

 In addition we provide BioExcel with valuable [collaborations](https://bioexcel.eu/community/collaborations/) with our links to [Open PHACTS](/projects/openphacts/), [ELIXIR](/projects/elixir/) and [Common Workflow Language](/activities/cwl/)

 ## Related projects